apache/bloodhound-core/README.md

     ```

 While we recommend the first option, particularly for production deployments,
-the second option may be pragmatic for setting up for development or testing.
+the simplified option may be pragmatic for setting up for development or
+testing.

 ### Running Postgresql